andreihar/footy-ai/README.md

 ### All Matches

-The All Matches Page offers a comprehensive view of all tournament matches with detailed predictions and actual results.
+The All Matches page offers a comprehensive view of all tournament matches with detailed predictions and actual results.
+It features search parameter-based pagination for seamless navigation between matches while preserving server-side rendering for optimal performance and faster page loading.

 <p align="center">
 <img src="readme/matches.jpg" alt="Matches" width="600">